Busch Home Theater is one of the first calibration companies to be certified by the Imaging Science Foundation and Joe Kan Productions

 ***Buyer beware!
 Anyone can pay to take a 2 day class and be ISF certified (electronics technician or not), but are they really qualified to calibrate an audio visual system correctly.
 Within the video

 calibration lie a number of precise and complex adjustments.
-If these adjustments are set correctly, you will see a picture so stunning that you will ask yourself “how could I have thought the picture looked so great before calibration”.
+If these adjustments are set correctly, you will see a picture so stunning that you will ask yourself “how could I have thought the picture looked so great prior to calibration”.
 No matter what brand, make or model of display, it needs to be calibrated!
 None of the TVs or displays in todays market comes from the Manufacturer calibrated.
 To get the best results from a calibration, you don’t just want anyone inside your TV service menu or therefore inside your house.
 You want someone that you can truly trust.
 To find a person who is truly qualified you need to ask some very key questions:

-• Does the calibrator have the proper test equipment and experience needed
+• Does the calibrator have the proper test equipment and experience needed to measure the display.

 (see equipment and experience at the bottom of this page for